-Erbert & Gerbert's
+Erbert & Gerbert's (address and info)

 One of many locations of Erbert & Gerbert's in the Midwest, this one’s set apart by the fact that it delivers the chain’s signature fresh-baked Italian loaf sandwiches anywhere on campus, to the school’s over 50,000 students.
 Order the Narmer and you really can’t go wrong.

-Essie's Original Hot Dog Shop
+Essie's Original Hot Dog Shop (address and info)

-You gotta get: Chicken Parm sandwich
+What you're getting: Chicken Parm sandwich

-“The O”, as locals call it (better known as “the Dirty O”), doesn’t just serve up hot dogs (although those are pretty boss, too) -- it’s a fluorescent-lit shrine to huge, fill-you-up sandwiches like chicken Parms and cheesesteaks served with gigantic portions of French fries.
+“The O,” as locals call it (better known as “the Dirty O”), doesn’t just serve up hot dogs (although those are pretty boss, too) -- it’s a fluorescent-lit shrine to huge, fill-you-up sandwiches like chicken Parms and cheesesteaks served with gigantic portions of French fries.
 Many CMU/Pitt students depend on it for a steady stream of subs, and, in the Summer months, it operates a take-away service that hocks six-packs of beer.
 Pretty much one-stop shopping at its finest.

-You gotta get: Skinny Bob's Meat Melt
+What you're getting: Skinny Bob's Meat Melt

 This quick-service grill opened in 1974 in a blue, ramshackle 19th century building.
 (The structure actually leaned so far sideways that, until a renovation in 2010, it was held up by steel cables and the front door required an extra kick to actually open.)
 For most of its recent history, Shenanigans was also the only bar in the tiny college town -- the student body maxes out below 1,500 -- and students and teachers spent hours lounging on its front porch and squeezed onto its long, wooden benches inside sipping pitchers of beer from Mason jars.
 After 2yrs with its doors locked, the grill reopened in February, and is once again serving favorites like Skinny Bob’s Meat Melt (a whopping serving of roast beef, turkey, ham, Swiss, cheddar, and onions sandwiched between two buttered and griddled slices of bread) and the Griller’s Challenge -- an order that relies entirely on the griller’s imagination, and when the griller is a college student serving his friends, the sandwiches can become pretty inventive.

-You gotta get: Jon & Amy’s Double Dip
+What you're getting: Jon & Amy’s Double Dip

 Yes, it is expensive for a college student.
 And yes, Maize and Blue is closer to campus, and still pretty damn delicious.
 But how many other campuses are in close proximity to a deli serving up world renowned, award-winning deli meats, and breads, and pickles?
 And how many of said delis have gone on to spawn a roadhouse, a bakeshop, and a damn creamery?
 If you’re visiting for the first time, it’s usually a good idea to get their famous Reuben, or you can damn the norm, and get the delicious double dip, with both corned beef and pastrami, Switzerland Swiss & Wisconsin muenster, and hot & regular mustard on pumpernickel & rye.

-Newark Deli & Bagels
+Newark Deli & Bagels (address and info)

-You gotta get: Egg and cheese with bacon on an everything bagel
+What you're getting: Egg and cheese with bacon on an everything bagel

 When a bagel shop is located steps from the dorms, there's gonna be lines come Saturday and Sunday morning if your shop is worth anything.
 The lines here often snake through the entire restaurant, the hungry, sweatpants'd hordes clamoring for what are easily the best bagels in the state.
 Whether you get yours slathered in veggie or scallion cream cheese, or topped with an egg and cheese, you can't go wrong.